zhaifengguang/turtlebot_ekf/Turtlebot_Intro_and_Notes.md

 #### Mobile Base and Power Board
 * Kobuki base
 * 3000 mA Ni-MH Battery Pack
-* 150 degrees/second Signle Axis Gyro
+* 150 degrees/second Single Axis Gyro
 * 12V 1.5Amp Software Enabled Power Supply (for powering the Kinect)

 #### Sensor
 * Microsoft Kinect
-* Kinect Power Board Adaptor Cable
+* Kinect Power Board Adapter Cable

 ###### [Back to contents](#contents)

 ## 2. Operating Rules and Instructions <a name="Operating Rules and Instructions"></a>

-The turtlebot has a power brick for charging the base.
+The Turtlebot has a power brick for charging the base.
 The battery can stay charged for some time, but don't let the battery drain before you recharge.

 There is a power switch at the base for powering on the Turtlebot.
 It will chirp once turned on.